Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Assessment and Grading

-One (optional) on the schedule requires tests and a written project.
-For other classes we provide grades only if students request them for transcripts.
+We provide grades only if students request them for transcripts.
 Many classes encourage students to give a presentation on a subject related to the subject.
-Participation is encouraged but not required.

 Nishmat's "shiur bet" for our Israeli student is an attractive option for Shana Ba'aretz students who wish to continue learning for a second year.